BhorisDhanjal/MathsRevisionCheatSheets/README.md

 3. Introductory Complex Analysis
 4. Introductory Galois Theory

-A sheet on Category Theory is in progress.
+A sheet on Measure Theory is in progress.
+I've stopped updating the Category Theory sheet as I've not had the time to study it recently but I may pick up on it in the future.

 You are free to use and share these sheets.